csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

 ```

 **Step 2**: The two examples above pass the wheat.
 We now look at them, trying to see if they describe a necessary property of `isList`.
-While there are many such properties, one that immediately comes to mind is: "The entire linked list must be connected".
+While there are many such properties, one that immediately comes to mind is: "The entire list must be connected".

 As a result, you may write the following property: